therealizzi/anna/README.md

 - Your challenge is to figure out how to get this running, make the changes, get it hosted, and without re-starting from scratch (even though that may be faster)

-If you complete this challenge, we will be very excited to meet you.
+If you complete this challenge, please email us at careers@cratic.ai, we will be very excited to meet you.

 ------------------------